siriokun/platformsh-docs/docs/src/environments/search-engine-visibility.md

 you don't want search engines indexing them and diluting the SEO of your production site.

 Search engine indexers are told to ignore all development environments.
-You can change the setting for Production environments that don't have a custom domain.
+You can change the setting for Production environments.
 Platform.sh can't guarantee that indexers follow the instructions.
 If you're concerned about access, set up [HTTP access control](./http-access-control.md).